Hardcoreprawn/architecture/input/posts/principles/Compliance-With-Law.md

 ---
-draft: false
+Draft: false
-title: Compliance with Law
+Title: Compliance with Law
-description: As we create and store data, we stick to the rules and regulations.
+Description: As we create and store data, we stick to the rules and regulations.
-tags:
+Tags:
   - Architectural Principles
   - Architecture
   - Business Principles